rust-unofficial/about/README.md

 willing to take the initiative to reply to issues and act on pull requests.

-The caretaker doesn't have to dedicate a lot of time to the project, but should plan on taking a couple hours every week or two to respond to activity on the repo.
+The caretaker doesn't have to dedicate a lot of time to the project, but should plan on taking an hour a couple times each month to respond to activity on the repo.

+If you are a community member who wants to see a repo saved from abandonment, you can be its caretaker!
+The intent of this rule is to make sure that this organization doesn't collect abandoned or "Somebody Else's Problem" repos.
+"Somebody Else's Problem" repos create a bad experience for contributors and for org owners.

 #### Licensed